imagineLife/big-site/content/mongo/performance/Indexes/compound.md

 # Index Prefixes

-The beginning subset of indexed fields that is always continuous.
+The beginning subset of indexed fields in a compound index that is always continuous.
 When a 2-field index is created, like above, the index prefix is the first indexed field, the `last_name` field.
 These can be used like a regular index.
 The query planner can use the index prefixes of a multi-part index.